Exploring Thermodynamics With Kids: Activities To Teach About Freezing, Melting, And Molecular Movement

 of the molecules' average speed or kinetic energy.
 We tend to look at it as hot and cold.
 A hot substance has faster-moving

 molecules.
 Those are relative terms.
-Heat is really the flow of thermal energy from a
+Heat is the flow of thermal energy from a

 warmer object to a cooler object.
 Heat always

-moves from one system to another because of a difference in temperature.
+moves from one system to another because of a temperature difference.
 It is the movement of energy.
 It will always move from a higher to a lower

 temperature.
-When you touch a hot surface, thermal energy from the object traveled to your hand.
+When you touch a hot surface, thermal energy from the object travels to your hand.
 You absorbed thermal energy.
-When you touch something cold thermal energy
+When you touch something cold, thermal energy

 object absorbed thermal energy.